handsOnpipeline/btp-kyma-day2-operations/documentation/cicd/create-webhook/README.md

-# Create a Webhook for the Git Repository
+# Create a Webhook for the GitGub Repository

 Now that we have created the jobs for both of our UI's we can trigger the build manually.
 But what we actually want is that the build is triggered each time when there is a change in the repository automatically.
 Therefore we will configure a webhook that reacts on changes.